Caring for Teak Furniture – The Complete Guide

 • Treat with furniture oil or wax

-• Check surfaces for scratches and sand lightly if necessary
+• Check surfaces for scratches and lightly sand if necessary

 In winter (outdoor furniture)